ibrahim20150005/Blogger_System/README.md

 the steps for bulid the project

-1-create the database from tables (user,user Role,comment,article,category) in my sql.
+1-create the database from tables (user,user Role,comment,article,category) in my sql Server.

 2-then connect the database after create project